-On February 9, 2016, the Company issued \$86.3 million aggregate principal amount of its 5.50% Senior Convertible Notes due 2021 (the "2021 Notes") to Cowen and RBC Capital Markets, LLC, as representatives of the several initial purchasers (the "Initial Purchasers"), who subsequently resold the 2021 Notes to qualified institutional buyers (the "Note Offering") in reliance on the exemption from registration provided by Rule 144A under the Securities Act.
+In February 2016, the Company issued \$86.3 million aggregate principal amount of its 5.50% Senior Convertible Notes due 2021 (the "2021 Notes") to Cowen and RBC Capital Markets, LLC, as representatives of the several initial purchasers (the "Initial Purchasers"), who subsequently resold the 2021 Notes to qualified institutional buyers (the "Note Offering") in reliance on the exemption from registration provided by Rule 144A under the Securities Act.

 The net proceeds from the Note Offering were approximately \$82.8 million, after deducting the Initial Purchasers' discount and estimated offering expenses.
 Concurrent with the Note Offering, the Company used approximately \$18.6 million of the net proceeds from the Note Offering to repay in full the Term Note, plus all accrued but unpaid interest, a make-whole interest payment and a prepayment premium on the Term Note.
-This principal, accrued but unpaid interest, make-whole interest payment and prepayment premium on the Term Note was reflected as a cash outflow from financing activity in the statements of cash flows.

-The 2021 Notes were issued pursuant to an Indenture, dated as of February 9, 2016 (the "Indenture"), between the Company and U.S. Bank National Association, as trustee.
+The 2021 Notes were issued pursuant to an Indenture, dated as of February 9, 2016 (the "Indenture"), between the Company and U.S. Bank National Association, as trustee (the "Trustee").
 Interest on the 2021 Notes is payable semi-annually in cash in arrears on February 1 and August 1 of each year, beginning on August 1, 2016, at a rate of 5.50% per year.
 The 2021 Notes mature on February 1, 2021 unless earlier converted or repurchased.
 The 2021 Notes are not redeemable prior to the maturity date, and no sinking fund is provided for the 2021 Notes.